Faranio/Face_Recognition/README.md

 # Face_Recognition
 Face Recognition for Prosecutor's General Office

+Branch Farkhad:

+  Guests folder:

+    Folders with IDs of people to find, their photo.jpg, info.txt and status.txt.

+  FaceDetection.py:

+    Detecting faces using web-cam.

+  FaceDetectionVideo.py:

+    Detecting faces in the provided video.

+  FaceRecognition.py:

+    Recognizing faces using web-cam after detecting them with FaceDetection.py.

+  FaceRecognitionVideo.py:

+    Recognizing faces in the provided video after detecting them with FaceDetectionVideo.py.

+  KnownFaceEncoder.py:

+    Automatically creating face encodings for the known face pictures.
+(Speeds us the process of face recognition)

   MainWindow.py:

-  Python file that has the code for the design of main window and can be executed.
+    Python file that has the code for the design of main window for web-cam face detection and can be executed.

-OneToMany.py:

-  Python file that has the One-To-Many algorithm.

   main.py:

-  The main file that needs to be executed in order to run the whole program.
+    The main file that needs to be executed in order to run the web-cam face detection and recognition.

-Guests folder:

-  Folders with IDs of people to find, their photo.jpg, info.txt and status.txt.

   info.txt:

     Short information about each person.

   status.txt:

     File with information of whether to admin (Accept) or deny (Reject) the person.